MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 - **Sort** Specifies whether this attribute can be used for sorting customers.
 - **Filter options**: Selecting **Edit** enables you to define how this attribute can be used for searching, filtering, and sorting.

-## Edit searching, sorting, and fitering options for a given attribute
+## Editing search, sort, and fiter options for a given attribute

 After selecting **Edit** for a given attribute, one of three possible panels will show up, depending on the attribute's data type.